Three levels of requirements.

 What your industry and insurer require for the building

-Baumex implemented Buckling-Restrained Braces for the first time in industrial facilities in Mexicali — technology proven in Mexico City and Japan, applied in seismic zone 4 on the 550,000 ft² Gulfstream facility.
+- Our In-House Construction team implemented Buckling-Restrained Braces for the first time in industrial facilities in Mexicali — technology proven in Mexico City and Japan, applied in a seismic zone on a 550,000 ft² facility.
 It is not a certification: it is structural engineering that protects the continuity of your operation.

-Nelson Industrial Park II operates with a centralized system under NFPA and FM standards — 360,000-gallon tank, sprinklers, pumps, and detection.
-Protection does not depend solely on your facility: it is park-level infrastructure.
+- Nelson Industrial Park II operates with a centralized system under NFPA and FM standards — 360,000-gallon tank, sprinklers, pumps, and detection.
+This solid infrastructure is integrated directly into the park, ensuring maximum support and safety for your operations.

 Regulatory compliance